 Personal Finance Management (PFM)

 Software that helps users manage their money.
-PFM often lets users categorise transactions and add accounts from multiple institutions into a single view, and typically includes data visualisations such as spending trends, budgets, and net worth.
+It often lets users categorise transactions and add accounts from multiple institutions into a single view, and typically includes data visualisations such as spending trends, budgets, and net worth.

 e.g. The rise in budgeting apps and PFM software like Emma benefit consumers by giving them more control of their finances.